 Certain deductions can be taken if estate taxes are due and payable, including:

 - Outstanding mortgages and unsatisfied debts.

 Federal and state estate tax returns must be filed within nine months of the date of death.
 This timeframe can be automatically extended an additional six months with the filing of the appropriate forms with the IRS and New York Department of Taxation and Finance.
 However, the deadline for payment of estate taxes cannot be extended.
 Fiduciaries only have nine months from the date of death of the decedent to pay estate taxes.
 In the relatively short nine-month period after death, the fiduciary must inventory and value the decedent’s assets and calculate if any taxes are owed and, if so, arrange to pay them within nine months of the date of death.
 Late estate tax payments are subject to interest and expensive potentially penalties as well.
 Substantial penalties can be assessed if the government alleges that the fiduciary substantially undervalued the estate on the estate tax returns.
 An extreme example is IRS recently imposing a $6.4 million undervaluation penalty in addition to interest on the estate of rock musician Prince.

 A fiduciary may find the considerations of whether estate taxes are due, whether an estate tax return must be filed, and other tax issues to be complex and time-consuming duties.
 At Littman Krooks LLP, we have over thirty years of experience helping individuals and families plan for their future.
 Our dedicated team of estate planning lawyers commands an in-depth knowledge of both state and federal tax laws and how they impact our clients’ choices.
 We work closely with fiduciaries to help them efficiently and confidently fulfill their duties and reduce the stress that the estate administration process can create.
-To learn more about how our team of attorneys can assist your family with its unique needs, call (914) 684-2100 to schedule a no-obligation consultation today.
+To learn more about how our team of attorneys can assist your family with its unique needs, call (914) 684-2100 to schedule a no-obligation consultation today or click here.